The Nisnevich Motive of an Algebraic Stack: Introduction

 \begin{definition} Let $\sX$ be an algebraic stack locally of finite type over a field $k$.
 We say that $\sX$ is a \textit{global quotient stack} if $\sX= [X/GL_n]$ for an algebraic space $X$.
 We say that $\sX$ is a \textit{cd-quotient stack} if it admits a Nisnevich covering $[X/GL_n]\rightarrow \sX$ by a global quotient stack\footnote{This nomenclature is inspired by \cite[Definition 2.1]{RydhApproximation}.
 Cd stands for \textit{completely decomposable}.
 Cd-topology is the old name for Nisnevich topology.}. \end{definition}

 For us, a Nisnevich covering of an algebraic stack will always mean a representable morphism (representable by \textit{algebraic spaces}) whose base change to any scheme is a Nisnevich covering.
 Note that we do not assume that the morphism is schematic (representable by schemes).
+Recall that a \emph{Nisnevich covering} $f: X\rightarrow Y$ of algebraic spaces is a surjective \'{e}tale morphism such that for any field-valued point $y:\Spec k\rightarrow Y$ there exists a lift $x: \Spec k\rightarrow X$ such that $y=f\circ x$.

 The property of being a cd-quotient is enjoyed by a large class of algebraic stacks.
 Every global quotient stack is a cd-quotient stack.
 Further, for any quotient stack $[X/G]$ with $G$ a linear algebraic group, $X\times^G GL_n \rightarrow [X/G]$ is a $GL_n$-torsor, realising $[X/G]$ as a global quotient stack.